Booking the Trip: A Southeast Asian Path to India

 One thing that I can say common for all is that AA is definitely upping the experience especially with having menus in economy, pillows and blankets that are soft, hot towels, just little things like that.
 Now I regret to say but on a Singapore Airlines flight about 10 years ago, they already had all of the above things I mentioned, but it’s good to see that AA is at least finally catching up with that respect.

 As this trip comes to an end, thanks to all for following along this long and fun journey.
 I had a lot of fun flying all of these flights and writing all of these reviews.
-But now onto a couple months of hard work ahead and my next trip maybe to Iceland this coming winter.
+But now onto a couple months of hard work ahead and my next trip maybe to Iceland or Turkey this coming winter.
 We shall see.
 In the mean time, enjoy the rest of the reviews above if you missed any, and at anytime contact me if you have any questions.
 Cheers!